nkremerh/grading_scripts/README.md

 > https://github.com/mdolidon/endlines

 Endlines is useful for performing recursive conversion of end-of-line characters in files to the UNIX standard.
+Before running the grading scripts, please make sure you add endlines to your path.

 To do a first-time setup of the directory structure, run: